 SPANISH 465.
 Special Topics.
 3 Credits.

 This variable content course will allow students to analyze seminal aspects pertaining to the language, history and cultures of Spain, Latin America and the Spanish-speaking communities in the United States.
+Course may be repeated for credit if topics differ.

 P: Major or Minor in Spanish and Spanish 328; REC: Spanish 329.